Azure/azure_preview_modules/README.md

 Azure.azure_preview_modules
 =========

-The role includes the most compelete and latest Azure modules for Ansible users.
-The update and bug fix are done in a more timely mannaer than official Ansible release.
+This role is the most complete and includes all the latest Azure modules.
+The update and bug fix are done in a more timely manner than official Ansible release.

 If you use Ansible for Azure resource provisioning purpose, you're strongly encouraged to install this role.

 Prerequisite
 ------------

-The usage of this role assumes that you've already setup an Ansible environemnt for Azure.
-For details, please reference Ansible tutorial [Getting Started with Azure](http://docs.ansible.com/ansible/latest/guide_azure.html)
+The usage of this role assumes that you've already setup an Ansible environment for Azure.
+For details, please refer to Ansible tutorial [Getting Started with Azure](http://docs.ansible.com/ansible/latest/guide_azure.html)

 Installation